thomas-davenport-op/MODMonteCarlo-PC/README.md

 ## Delphes
 - Looks like you need ROOT 6 for Delphes.
 Not that you should be using ROOT 5.
 The only reason it matters is that, for some werid unexplained reason, the **default** version in my Ubuntu distro seems to be 5.
 Just typing in root loads ROOT 5.
 So to make sure that during Delphes' compilation, classes from ROOT 6 are loaded instead of from ROOT 5, you need to do the whole `. bin/thisroot.sh` thing.
 An alternative (and much better) way to do this is remove ROOT 5 and install ROOT 6 in something like `/usr/local/` but a superposition of laziness and `if it ain't broke, don't fix it` is preventing me from doing that.
 Do that asap.

+## Herwig
+- Go to the data directory- `cd data/`.
+- Run `Herwig++ read ../cards/herwig_card.in`.
+Note that if you don't change the random number seed in the card file, you get the same set of events.
+- Run `Herwig++ run herwig_run.run -N10 -d1`.
+The number after N is the number of events you want to generate.

 ### Troubleshooting:
   `/usr/bin/ld: cannot find -lPythia` can be fixed by adding `export LD_LIBRARY_PATH=/home/aashish/pythia8212/lib` to your environment variables.